 Promotion to Associate Professor

 Promotion to Associate Professor recognizes that the candidate has achieved a level of academic accomplishment in instructional and research, scholarly or creative work that is appropriate to the senior ranks of Florida Atlantic University.
 In all colleges, promotion to Associate Professor requires documentation of effectiveness in both instructional and research/scholarly/creative work.
 As the missions of and assignments across colleges vary, colleges legitimately may vary in what is required as evidence of effectiveness.
 As assignments may vary within and between colleges, evaluation must be carefully based on assignment.
+The evaluation should review outcomes based on percent assigned for instruction, research, and service.

 Criteria Should Focus on Accomplishments